Ermek-A/Calculator/README.md

 # JavaFX Calculator - Documentation

+## Calculator.java and Controller.java in this path Calculator/src/main/java/com/example/
+## view.fxml in

 ## 1. Project Overview

 This project is a **JavaFX-based calculator** that supports both **basic arithmetic operations** and **advanced mathematical functions**.
 The graphical user interface (GUI) is designed using **FXML** for layout and **JavaFX** for handling events and user interactions.